Son Bhandar Caves: Dedicatory inscription of the 4th century CE

 According to Gupta, however, this inscription may be ambiguous and, for him, might only mean that the cave was the subject of re-development work at that time.
 For this reason, he tends to date the cave on the basis of its similarities with the caves of Barabar (general shape, trapezoidal entrance door, polishing, although extremely limited) to the time of Ashoka (260 BCE), or even a little earlier, making it the possible precursor of all artificial caves in India such as the Barabar Caves.
 Le Huu Phuoc also entertains the possibility, to challenge the traditional idea that stone mirror-polishing techniques were imported from the Near East.
 The consensus, however, favours the traditional datation of 2nd to 4th century of our era, based on the epigraphic evidence.

 The ancient Saptaparni Cave, a natural cave dating back to the days of the Buddha, is only a few kilometers away.

 Main Cave

-The cave dates were built during rule of Maurya empire during 319 to 180 BCE.
-The Chaumukha (quadruple) idol discovered inside the cave has a domical top and the stela on each side shows a dharmachakra.
-Each side has carvings of animal representing the symbol of respective tirthankar - Ajitnatha with two elephants flank the wheel, Sambhavanatha with two monkeys, Shantinatha, with two deers and Rishabhanatha with chawri bearer on each side and flying garland-bearer over the head.
-This idol dates back to 7th—8th century CE.
+The cave dates were constructed c.
+319 — 180 BCE, during the Maurya Empire.
+The Chaumukha (quadruple) idol discovered inside the cave has a domical top and the stele on each side shows a dharmachakra.
+Each side has carvings representing the animal symbols of the respective tirthankara - Ajitanatha with two elephants flank the wheel, Sambhavanatha with two monkeys, Shantinatha, with two deer and Rishabhanatha with chawri bearers on each side and a flying garland-bearer over the head.
+This idol dates to the 7th or 8th century CE.

 Second cave

-The second cave, adjacent to the main cave, is largely destroyed, but it has some beautiful Jains reliefs.
-This cave dates back to the 3rd and 4th century AD.
-The relief sculpture includes carving of Mahavira in the cave wall.
+The second cave, adjacent to the main cave, is largely destroyed, but it has some beautiful Jain reliefs.
+This cave dates back to the 3rd and 4th century CE.
+The relief sculpture includes a carving of Mahavira on the cave wall.